 AI engines have absorbed the polarization of public figures.
 The Palace draws 58 percent neutral-context citations against 11 percent negative.
 The Sussexes draw 37 percent positive and 34 percent negative, with only 29 percent neutral.
 The middle has been eaten.
 The engines have stopped averaging out the tone.

 AI engines treat constitutional facts as locked.
 No narrative work moves the line of succession.
 Some categories cannot be won.
 They can only be entered.
-Knowing where your ceilings are is the whole game.
+Knowing where the ceilings are is the whole game.

 Why this matters for the communications profession.